adoniskoco/holbertonschool-low_level_programming/hello_world/README.md

-# C Project README

-Welcome to the C Project!
-This repository contains several tasks designed to enhance your understanding of C programming, compilation, and basic scripting.
-Below is a concise description of each task, along with the corresponding file names.

-## Tasks Overview

 ### 0-preprocessor
 **File:** `0-preprocessor`
 **Description:** This script runs a C file through the preprocessor and saves the result into another file.
 It demonstrates the preprocessing step in the compilation process.